It is not the world’s 5th hottest hot springs that is located here or the many natural attractions, even though they are awesome. It is the people.

 The vintage Raleigh bicycle used to be known as the Bhai bicycle as it was preferred by local Sikhs who were bigger in physique.

 It was also popular with mobile hawkers as it can manage heavy cargo.
-This one is missing the center stand, chain box, dynamo, teardrop-shaped headlight and bell.
+This one is missing the centre stand, chain box, dynamo, teardrop-shaped headlight and bell.

 The likeable thing about Mokhtar is that he is not an aloof or narrowly-focused man, given his fame and success.
 He engages you in a genuine conversation and can talk about anything under the sun.